codegrande/octoblu-www/README.md

     Security is important to us.
 That's why we give you complete control over your devices with our revolutionary security model.
 ---

-Learn More
-  Octoblu Ecosystem
+Octoblu Components
+  [link to another page]
+  see ./components.txt

 ---

-Here's what you can make with octoblu
+What can I do with Octoblu?

 [insert awesome-not-lame examples here]
-Home | Enterprise | Developer
+[categories: Home | Enterprise | Developer]
-bill of materials + 1 sentence description.
-Click to go to import flow.
+[possible idea format: bill of materials + 1 sentence description.
+Click to go to import flow.]

 ---